grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 User Authentication with Cyrus SASL
 -------------

-The first thing to do once postfix is running is to prevent people from anonymously sending mail.
-SASL is the standard that postfix will use to provide user authentication.
-There are two SASL implementations that are support by postfix on Ubuntu by default, Dovecot and Cyrus.
+The first thing to do once Postfix is running is to prevent people from anonymously sending mail.
+SASL is the standard that Postfix will use to provide user authentication.
+There are two SASL implementations that are support by Postfix on Ubuntu by default, Dovecot and Cyrus.
 I will be setting up Cyrus SASL in this article.

 > **Install Cyrus SASL**
 >